CodyMathis123/CM-Ramblings/Office365/readme.md

 Once to get the ball rolling.
 The binaries are the same for every single app combination.

-The script has 4 parameters that you can see below.
+The script has 5 parameters that you can see below.

 $new365DynamicAppSplat = @{
     ApplicationName = 'Office 365 with Visio/Project Pro/Standard 2016/2019 x86';
     SMSProvider = 'SCCM.CONTOSO.COM';
     Company = 'Contoso';
     AppRoot = '\\Contoso.com\apps\Office365Magic';
+    Bitness = 'x86';
 }
 New-365DynamicApp @new365DynamicAppSplat